WXinlong/DenseCL/README.md

 ### Transferring to Object Detection and Segmentation
 Please refer to [README.md](benchmarks/detection/README.md) for transferring to object detection and semantic segmentation.
+Please refer to the [instructions](https://github.com/aim-uofa/AdelaiDet/blob/master/configs/DenseCL/README.md) for transferring to dense prediction models in AdelaiDet, e.g., SOLOv2 and FCOS.

 ### Tips
 - After extracting the backbone weights, the model can be used to replace the original ImageNet pre-trained model as initialization for many dense prediction tasks.